-How do dairy-free milk alternatives stack up to cow's milk?
+How do dairy free milks stack up to cow's milk?

 Are you thinking about switching to dairy-free milk alternatives because you have read or heard they’re more nutritious and better for you?
 Plant-based milk alternatives are sometimes suggested as a suitable substitute for cow’s milk.
 But are they nutritionally equivalent to cow’s milk?

 Dietary guidelines throughout the world recommend consuming milk and dairy products daily to support good health.
 Milk and dairy products contain a unique bundle of essential nutrients and are considered an excellent source of calcium.
 While plant-based alternatives can be consumed instead of cow’s milk, they often don’t provide the same benefits.